 Did you know that inside your overflowing spice cabinet you can find the ingredients to create slime, an ice volcano and a rainbow?

-These easy science activities put some ingenious twists on classic experiments like baking soda and vinegar volcanoes, color-changing flowers, and cornstarch goop, and give you even more ideas for you and your kids to tackle and explore together.
-Kids will get excited about the wonderful world around them as they experiment, make a mess, and get their hands dirty with science!
+These easy science experiments for kids put some ingenious twists on classic ones like baking soda and vinegar volcanoes, color-changing flowers, and cornstarch goop, and give you even more ideas for you and your kids to tackle and explore together.
+Kids will get excited about the wonderful world around them as they experiment, make a mess and get their hands dirty with science!

 A big chemical reaction?
 Check.
 A glorious, foamy mess?
 Check.
 Glitter?
 Of course.
 Asia Citro of Fun at Home With Kids gives you and your kids the know-how to make “elephant toothpaste,” which is similar to a baking soda volcano, but with a bigger impact and a result that they can even play with.
 You can find a number of elephant toothpaste walkthroughs out there, but none as helpful as Asia’s.
 Follow her detailed tips to get the best exothermic reaction for your elephant toothpaste buck.